rmarting/rhdh-exercises/README-gitlab.md

 ## Enable GitLab plugin integration

+The GitLab integration has a special entity provider for discovering catalog entities from GitLab.
+The entity provider will crawl the GitLab instance and register entities matching the configured paths.
+This can be useful as an alternative to static locations or manually adding things to the catalog.

+More information about Dynamic Plugins [here](https://docs.redhat.com/en/documentation/red_hat_developer_hub/1.2/html-single/configuring_plugins_in_red_hat_developer_hub/index#rhdh-installing-dynamic-plugins).

+To enable the GitLab integration and discovery capabilities a Personal Access Token (aka PAT) is required.

-Create new Personal Access Token (aka PAT) in menu `Access Tokens` of the GitLab user profile :
+Create new Personal Access Token (aka PAT) in menu `Access Tokens` of the GitLab user profile:

+- GitLab UI navigation: Edit Profile -> Access Tokens -> Add new token
 - name: `pat-rhdh-exercises`
 - expiration date: Disabled it or just one in the future
 - set the scopes: `api`, `read_repository`, `write_repository`